The European market potential for vases

 Tips:

-- Use sustainable solutions for raw materials, production, transport and distribution, consumer use and waste disposal to make a positive impact or reduce your environmental impact.
+• Use sustainable solutions for raw materials, production, transport and distribution, consumer use and waste disposal.

-- Add a touch of your local context or culture to your decorative objects.
+• Add a touch of your local context or culture to your vases to add decorative value.

-- Clearly communicate your sustainable values through your marketing materials.
-If your products have a unique origin and/or story, communicate the details in terms of special techniques, materials, producers, processes or meanings.
-These maker and making stories will add value both to the importer and at retail level, as they will help your resellers in their storytelling.
+• If your products have a unique origin and/or story, communicate the special techniques, materials, producers, processes or meanings.
+This may add value to your concept, and that of your importer.

-- If your importer is interested, consider certification options such as fair trade.
-For more information, see our study about buyer requirements.
+• If your importer is interested, consider sustainable certification options such as fair trade or BSCI compliance.
+For more information on this, see our study about market entry for vases[CM1] and our study about buyer requirements for HDHT.

 Let’s Play: fun in vases